pysoftware/AndroidCalculator/README.md

 # AndroidCalculator
 Simple Android Calculator, but here are a lot of bad code.
-I just wanna it to be here.
+I just want it to be here.
 As the beginning a story of becoming me as a Android developer.